Frequently Asked Questions –

 How does it save me money?

-By ensuring you will circulate cement you will not have to 1 inch which causes costly rig delays.
-If we can save you as little as 50 sacks of excess cement put out to the pit the fluid caliper will pay for itself and start to save you money.
+By ensuring you circulate cement you will not have to 1 inch which causes costly rig delays.
+Also, by eliminating excess waste you can save on your cement and haul off costs.

 Can I run a Fluid Caliper on a Horizontal Well after the curve?